clubcapra/markhor/README.md

 You can add two environment variables in your bashrc.

 GAZEBO_GUI : Enable/disable the GUI version of gazebo.
 If you don't want the gazebo gui, you can set it the false.
 The default value is true.
+This feature is mainly used for the docker version since docker doesn't have a gui by default.

 MARKHOR_SIMULATION : If set to true, it disables the use of the ZED ros wrapper.
 This way, you don't need to clone/install the ros wrapper/SDK.
 The default value is false.
+If you clone the repo and you don't have the SDK, you won't be able to build without the variable to false.

 # markhor gazebo
 To use the gazebo simulation you need to update the gazebo version on your machine to at least `9.14`, the default version included with melodic should be fine.